Afema-Mark/simple_shell/README.md

 # simple_shell
 This is  simple_shell project,how you can build your own simple shell.
 By Afema Mark and Martin Opolot
-# Functions used for this execise are as follows
+# Man panages used for this execise are as follows

 access (man 2 access)
 chdir (man 2 chdir)